 The road is slow by nature but traffic around the main cities of Los Angeles and San Francisco can seriously stop you in your tracks and add hours to what is otherwise a long but manageable distance for a 2 day drive.

-I highly recommend staying in Cambria as an overnight stop and I cannot stress enough how important it is to book accommodation in advance and leave plenty t of buffer time to reach your destination.
+I highly recommend staying in Cambria as an overnight stop and I cannot stress enough how important it is to book accommodation in advance and leave plenty of buffer time to reach your destination.

-I hope you fond this overview of a two day drive on Pacific 101 useful and it helped answer the question: what is the best 2 day itinerary for Pacific Highway 1 and where is the best overnight stop between San Diego and San Francisco along Pacific coast highway?
+I hope you fond this overview of a two day drive on Pacific 101 useful and it helped answer the questions: what is the best 2 day itinerary for Pacific Highway 1 and where is the best overnight stop between San Diego and San Francisco along Pacific coast highway?